Skip to projects

 LA

-Industrial and packaging designer based in Los Angeles.
-I work across the full arc of a product: concept, 3D development, material specification, and production liaison.
-Home goods, lighting, beauty, and CPG are where most of my work lands, though the category matters less than whether the problem is worth solving.
+Industrial and packaging designer based in Los Angeles, California.
+I work across the full product cycle: concept, 3D development, material specification, and production coordination.
+Home goods, lighting, and lifestyle products are where I most often work, but always ready for a new problem to solve.

 I stay in the file.
-From the first sketch through the production approval, I'm in the details.
-That's not a constraint; it's where good design actually happens.
+From the first sketch through production approval, I'm in the details.
+That's not a constraint — it's how thoughtful, production-ready products get made.

 Specialties